lsgs/redcap-instance-table/README.md

 ### Notes on Data Entry Form Field Pre-filling
 * If the tag parameter contains piping expressions then values will be piped live - the form containing the instance table need not be saved first.
 * Multiple fields can be pre-filled either by specifying multiple `@INSTANCETABLE-PREFILL` tags or by specifying a query string-form argument, e.g. `@INSTANCETABLE-PREFILL='v1=1&v2=2'`.
 * The data entry form field pre-filling capability need not be limited to fields referenced in `@INSTANCETABLE-PREFILL` tags, but can be enabled for **_all fields and forms project-wide_** using the project-level setting "_Allow pre-filling of fields via URL parameters in data entry mode_".
+This includes in projects not otherwise utilising "Instance Table" functionality.
 * When the "_Allow pre-filling_" option is enabled in a project, adding `fieldname=value` pairs to the URL of an empty data entry form will have the fields prefilled with the specified values as if `fieldname` has the action tag `@DEFAULT='value'`.
 As with survey field pre-filling, this works for unsaved forms only.

 ## Example